comp-machine-learning-fall2022/portfolio-JuliaYu2002/normalization/README.md

 # Normalization

+### What is Normalization and How is it Calculated?

 The equation to calculate a normalized column is the following:

 $Var_{norm} = \dfrac{Var - Var_{min}}{Var_{max} - Var_{min}}$

+Normalization changes all values in the dataframe to be between 0 and 1.

 ## The Cold Coded Normalization